kworkflow/kworkflow/documentation/man/features/debug.rst

   Real time output.

 -c, \--cmd:
-  If this parameter is used, the following sequence will happen: (1) Enable specific trace, (2) collect trace in background, (3) run the command, (4) disable traces.
+  If this parameter is used combined with \--event, the following sequence will
+  happen: (1) Enable specific trace, (2) collect trace in background, (3) run the command, (4) disable traces.

 EXAMPLES